megaeth-labs/ahash/FAQ.md

 ## Why not use a cryptographic hash in a hashmap.

-Cryptographic hashes are designed to make is nearly impossible to find two items that collide when the attacker has full control over the input.
+Cryptographic hashes are designed to make it nearly impossible to find two items that collide when the attacker has full control over the input.
 This has several implications:

 * They are very difficult to construct, and have to go to a lot of effort to ensure that collisions are not possible.